 Chris Wallace-Crabbe

-SkinNotes contains 116 pages of poems and was published by Walleah Press in 2017.The book is available from the author, via PayPal, for $20 (AUD), including postage, or from Walleah Press.
+SkinNotes contains 116 pages of poems and was published by Walleah Press in 2017.The book is available from the author, via PayPal, for $20 (AUD), including postage within Australia, or from Walleah Press.

 Poems and Photographs